rvelthuis/INSlessKeyBindings/README.md

 ##INS-less partial keybinding for RAD Studio

-Key bindings for Delphi on a computer with a keyboard that has no or no easyly accessible INS key.
+Key bindings for Delphi on a computer with a keyboard that has no or no easily accessible INS key.

 Changes the following keybindings and menu commands: